chrusty/protoc-gen-jsonschema/README.md

 These apply to specifically marked enums, giving you more finely-grained control than with the CLI flags.

 - [enums_as_constants](internal/converter/testdata/proto/ImportedEnum.proto): Encode ENUMs (and their annotations) as CONST
+- [enums_as_strings_only](internal/converter/testdata/proto/OptionEnumsAsStringsOnly.proto): ENUM values are only strings (not the numeric counterparts)

 ### Field Options